 Using the CTC formulation, the RMSEs are estimated at each grid point where all three datasets were collocated around the contiguous US and Hawai'i (Fig. 15).
-The number of triple collocations (matchups) that are used to estimate these RMSEs are ~56 million, this corresponds to five years of collocated data between the three products.
-RMSEs are lowest for NOAAOffshoreWindProfiles-USA (~0.01-2 m s-1) followed by ERA5 (~0.17-3.5 m s-1) then NOW-23 (~0.65-4.2 m s-1).
-These RMSEs for NOAAOffshoreWindProfiles-USA are comparable to the RMSEs calculated above at the two test lidar stations (1.4-1.8 m s-1), indicating that the error metrics at those stations were a reasonable estimation of the RFR's ability to generalize to unseen data.
-All three products have especially high RMSEs southwest of Hawai'i coinciding with the unique wind wake found in this region (Xie et al., 2001)
+The number of triple collocations (matchups) that are used to estimate these RMSEs is $\sim$ 56 million, which corresponds to 5 years of collocated data between the three products.
+RM-SEs are the lowest for NOAAOffshoreWindProfiles-USA $(\sim 0.01-2 \,\mathrm{m \, s^{-1}})$ , followed by ERA5 $(\sim 0.17-3.5 \,\mathrm{m \, s^{-1}})$ and then NOW-23 ( $\sim 0.65-4.2 \text{ m s}^{-1}$ ).
+These RMSEs for NOAAOffshoreWindProfiles-USA are comparable to the RMSEs calculated above at the two test lidar stations (1.4- $1.8 \,\mathrm{m\,s^{-1}}$ ), indicating that the error metrics at those stations were a reasonable estimation of the RFR's ability to generalize to unseen data.
+All three products have particularly high RMSEs southwest of Hawai'i, coinciding with the unique wind wake found in this region (Xie et al., 2001).

 We divided the analysis region further into seven coastal regions of interest for the offshore wind energy sector and calculated regional-scale RMSEs using the matchups in each region.
-These seven regions are the North Atlantic Coast (NAC), Mid Atlantic Coast (MAC), South Atlantic Coast (SAC), Pacific Northwest (PNW), Gulf of Mexico (GoM), Offshore California (OC), and Hawaiian Coast (HC) (see Fig. 1 in Bodini et al., 2024).
-The number of matchups between the three datasets at 100 m varies substantially around the coasts of the contiguous US and Hawai'i (between ~4 to ~13 million; Table 4) due to the varying size of each region.
-In all seven regions, NOAAOffshoreWindProfiles-USA has lower RMSEs (~0.2-1.1 m/s) than the other products (~1.5-3.5 m/s for both the ERA-5 and NOW-23 data) (Table 4).
+These seven regions are the North Atlantic coast (NAC), mid-Atlantic coast (MAC), South Atlantic coast (SAC), Pacific Northwest (PNW), Gulf of Mexico (GoM), offshore California (OC), and Hawaiian coast (HC) (see Fig. 1 in Bodini et al., 2024).
+The number of matchups between the three datasets at 100 m varies substantially around the coasts of the contiguous US and Hawai'i (from ~4 to ~13 million; Table 4) due to the varying size of each region.
+In all seven regions, NOAAOffshoreWindProfiles-USA has lower RMSEs (~ 0.2-1.1 m s-1) than the other products (~ 1.5-3.5 m s-1 for both the ERA5 and the NOW-23 data) (Table 4).

-Bodini et al., (2024) uses a comprehensive approach of comparing the 20 years of NOW-23 wind speed data at 140 m with winds extrapolated using a machine learning based model output and reports an uncertainty of below 3 m s-1 across the considered regions.
-However, the current analysis shows that in regions like the NAC, MAC, and PNW at 100 m the uncertainties in NOW-23 wind speeds exceed 3 m s-1 and it is plausible that the RMSEs could be even higher for higher hub heights.
+Bodini et al. (2024) use a comprehensive approach of comparing the 20 years of NOW-23 wind speed data at 140 m with winds extrapolated using a machine-learning-based model output and report an uncertainty of below $3 \text{ m s}^{-1}$ across the considered regions.
+However, the current analysis shows that in regions like the NAC, MAC, and PNW at 100 m, the uncertainties in NOW-23 wind speeds exceed $3 \text{ m s}^{-1}$ , and it is plausible that the RMSEs could be even higher for higher hub heights.